-- The setting of a safe capacity limit This is important in order to prevent overcrowding giving rise to risk of crime and disorder - Use of crime prevention notices For use in circumstances where it would be helpful to warn customers of prevalence of crime which may target them, for instance, to warn of pickpockets or bag snatchers - Publicising details of the premises operation Display details of the premises opening, and closing times and permitted times for licensable activities - Installing CCTV The presence of CCTV cameras can be an important means of deterring crime both inside and outside of the premises.
+- Use of crime prevention notices For use in circumstances where it would be helpful to warn customers of prevalence of crime which may target them, for instance, to warn of pickpockets or bag snatchers - Publicising details of the premises operation Display details of the premises opening, closing times and permitted times for licensable activities - Installing CCTV The presence of CCTV cameras can be an important means of deterring crime both inside and outside of the premises.
 It can also help to provide valuable evidence in the event that an incident does occur.
 CCTV should be maintained in good working order and used at all times with a thirty one day library of recordings maintained at all times.
 In addition, a staff member who is able to operate the CCTV system shall be on the premises at all times when the premises is open.
 The staff member shall be able to provide the Police or authorised officer copies of recent CCTV images or data with minimum delay when requested. - An incident log shall be kept at the premises and made available on request to a Police Officer or an authorised officer.
-The following incident should be recorded in the log: - (a) all crimes reported to the venue. - (b) all ejections of patrons. - (c) any complaints received concerning crime and disorder, - (d) any incidents of disorder. - (e) all seizures of drugs or offensive weapons - (f) any faults in the CCTV system, searching equipment or scanning equipment - (g) any refusal of the sale of alcohol - (h) any visit by a relevant authority or emergency service - Removing low cost high strength alcohol from offer To help reduce street crime and violence and anti-social behaviour from public drunkenness - Developing a drugs policy in conjunction with the police Establish a clear written anti-drugs policy and publicise this to customers
+The following incident should be recorded in the log: - (a) all crimes reported to the venue - (b) all ejections of patrons - (c) any complaints received concerning crime and disorder - (d) any incidents of disorder - (e) all seizures of drugs or offensive weapons - (f) any faults in the CCTV system, searching equipment or scanning equipment - (g) any refusal of the sale of alcohol - (h) any visit by a relevant authority or emergency service - Removing low cost high strength alcohol from offer To help reduce street crime and violence and anti-social behaviour from public drunkenness - Developing a drugs policy in conjunction with the police Establish a clear written anti-drugs policy and publicise this to customers - Preventing counterfeit products, such as alcohol, tobacco, DVDs, CDs and other goods from being offered for sale upon the premises - Exercising control over the removal of open drink containers To prevent the use of containers as weapons in the street